 Historically, the house system was a traditional feature of many British boarding schools where a student would be assigned a “house” (dorm).
 Led by the House Master (adult dormitory supervisor), student activities and competitions were organized with other houses throughout the school year in order to develop comradery and student leadership among peers.
 Today it continues throughout the British Commonwealth and has been adapted by classical Christians schools in America.

-At Heritage Oak School, every aspect of school life is designed to help students grow not only academically, but spiritually as well.
+At Heritage Oak, students are placed in houses for many of the same reasons.
+Every aspect of school life is designed to help students grow academically, spiritually, in character and in comradery.
 Our House System is designed to help facilitate our goals for all graduates and our school-wide learner outcomes through four Pillars:

 - Honor & School Spirit

 Each house is named after a Christian “knight” who served as an example of living out their faith in an exemplary fashion through uniquely different callings.
 As men of flesh and blood, they each had individual challenges and struggles they wrestled with, but their lives were overwhelmingly devoted to the King of kings and they fought the good fight until death.
 It is our hope that they continue to serve as a reminder to our students that they can and should live out their own faith with honor and excellence in whatever vocation or situation God places them.

 House of Bonhoeffer: Dietrich Bonhoeffer was an outspoken theologian, pastor, and anti-Nazi dissident in Germany during WWII who was a leader in the Confessing Church, started a seminary, and died at the hands of Hitler for espionage just two weeks before the Allies liberated his prison camp.
 He wrote the classic, The Cost of Discipleship.